 - DIY mindset is a catalyst of modern tiny house movement as you can build really quickly a custom dwelling which travels with you anywhere your life journey takes you;

 - ingenuity and small space hacks in modern tiny homes put an idea of green living to a new level allowing you to have almost zero impact on the environment with hi-tech water filtration systems, unlimited solar energy resources, satellite connection to the world, and modern waste composting systems;

 How about using these tiny homes as “Granny Pods” to have your seniors close to you instead of putting them into assisted living?

 What can you learn from the latest developments in prefab tiny houses that you can use to simplify your life and have more freedom?

 These futuristic tiny homes will be 3D printed near the city of Eindhoven by a Dutch construction company called Van Wijnen.

-Should you consider getting a prefabricated High-Tech tiny house, go DIY route or order a custom tiny house from one of the tiny home builders?
+Should you consider getting a prefabricated modern tiny house, go the DIY route or order a custom tiny house from one of the tiny home builders?

 Looks good but too expensive?

 In case you are looking for the cheapest solution like building a modern tiny house on wheels on a very limited budget here is the collection of the best 17 tiny house trailers some people managed to build for $12K – $25K including appliances.